arunk7033/Python_Advanced_Assignment/README.md

 ## Assignment 11
  - *This assignment tests the concepts of Metaclass, Best Way to Declare a Class's Metaclass, Overlap of Class Decorators with Metaclasses for Handling Classes and Overlap of Class Decorators with Metaclasses for Handling Instances.*

+## Assignment 15
+ - *This assignment tests the concepts of Python 3.8 New Features, Monkey Patching in Python, Shallow Copy vs. Deep Copy, Maximum Possible Length of an Identifier and Generator Comprehension.*